WhereWeCanShare/python-flask-boilerplate/README.md

 FLASK_DEBUG=true
 ```
 - `nameyourapp/__initi__.py` is the starting point.
+- `nameyourapp/models.py` where you define your data tables.
+- `nameyourapp/routes.py` your Blueprint module/function
+- `nameyourapp/settings.py` put all settings/configurations.
+- `api` is the sample Blueprint module.
+- `nameyourmodule` put any of your separate module here.

 ## References and Credits
 - [Demystifying Flask’s Application Factory](https://hackersandslackers.com/flask-application-factory/), Hackers & Slacker